cogdog/flickr-cc-helper/README.md

 And finally the [update of the flickr site in March 2014 again rendered the script nonfunctional](http://cogdogblog.com/2014/03/26/new-flickr-trashes-creative-commons-attribution-helper/); it makes it imposible for me to update my scripts because much of the display is generated dynamically via complex YUI scripts; the information could not be easily parsed.

 So I looked for another way.

+More steps along the way blogged at https://cogdogblog.com/tag/cc-attribution-helper/

 Because attribution is the right thing to do, to express gratitude, no matter the flavor of the license, no matter if the law requires it or not.